angelr4219/mariachis-uclatlan/README.md

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+# Mariachi de Uclatlán

+This is the official website for **Mariachi de Uclatlán**, UCLA's premier mariachi ensemble.
+The site is built with **React**, **Vite**, and features a clean modular layout with routing, reusable components, and custom styling.

+## 🚀 Features

+- Home, About, Members, and Contact pages
+- Responsive layout using custom CSS
+- Component-based structure (`Navbar`, `Footer`)
+- Built with Vite for fast development

+## 📁 Project Structure

 Currently, two official plugins are available: